cststack/k8comp/README.md

 ## Features

 - support for yaml, json, yml
+- multiline variables (only for yaml files)
 - hiera with yaml and eyaml as backend
 - auto git pull on deployment
 - multi branch deployment
+- deployment from URL

 ## How it works